• Skip to primary navigation

 Serving suggestions

-• Make the ultimate pulled pork sandwich with my Crock Pot Pulled Pork and Cilantro Lime Coleslaw
+• Ultimate pulled pork sandwich – with Slow Cooker Pulled Pork and Cilantro Lime Coleslaw

-• Start your morning with a breakfast sandwich with eggs, sausage, bacon or ham, cheese and fresh greens
+• Breakfast sandwich – start your morning with a breakfast sandwich of Avocado Toast with Tomato, a sandwich with Egg Salad, sausage, bacon or ham, cheese and fresh greens or some Low-FODMAP Guacamole

-• Add your favorite chicken, cold cuts with all the fixin’s
+• Add your favorite chicken – cold cuts with all the fixin's, or make some keto and low-FODMAP Chicken Salad with Jalapeño and Artichoke

-• Have an open-faced sandwich with salmon lox, dill, cream cheese and capers (can you tell I’m a fan of open-faced sandwiches?)
+• Open-faced sandwich – with salmon lox, dill, cream cheese and capers (can you tell I'm a fan of open-faced sandwiches?)

 FAQ